 As this condition is caused by the frequent use of medications to treat headaches and migraines, individuals who suffer from recurrent and severe headaches are at the highest risk of developing a medication overuse headache.
 It is worth noting that the headache can also present when patients have been taking the medications as prescribed for their condition.

 There is no particular dose or frequency that is associated with an increased risk of medication overuse headache, as the threshold can vary for each individual.

 In most cases, it is recommended to stop taking the analgesic medications completely on a particular day, rather than gradually reducing the dose.
-This can be very uncomfortable at first as the headache usually intensifies and withdrawal symptoms may present, such as:
+This can be very uncomfortable at first, as the headache usually intensifies and withdrawal symptoms may present, such as:

 It is important that the patient has access to a strong support network to help them through this period and encourage them to continue ceasing the medication use.
-They should understand that this step is necessary for the process of recovery but other techniques will be employed as symptoms improve.
+Patients should understand that this step is necessary for the process of recovery but other techniques will be employed as symptoms improve.